alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 - [x] calculate if text is under the 128k token limit before deciding to loop over it
 - [x] "Don't waste your time watching long videos!"-
-- [ ] remove the clarifying when pressing paste button
+- [ ] remove the clarifying alert message when pressing paste button
-- [ ] prompt engineer to ask gpt to only get the important infomation for the question
+- [ ] prompt engineer to ask gpt to only get the important infomation for the question, and different types of important infomation you want
 - [x] Start using the YouTube API
 - [x] Move paste button left in the url textbox
 - [x] Move the randomize button to top right